-- d The argument is converted to decimal notation. - o The argument is converted to octal notation.
-"O" will always appear as the first digit. - f The argument is converted to decimal notation in the style "[-]ddd.ddd" where the number of d's after the decimal point is equal to the precision specification for the argument.
+- x The integer argument is converted to decimal, octal, or hexadecimal notation respectively. - f The argument is converted to decimal notation in the style "[-]ddd.ddd" where the number of d's after the decimal point is equal to the precision specification for the argument.
 If the precision is missing, 6 digits are given; if the precision is explicitly 0, no digits and no decimal point are printed.
 The argument should be float or double. - e The argument is converted in the style "[-]d.ddde±dd" where there is one digit before the decimal point and the number after is equal to the precision specification for the argument; when the precision is missing, 6 digits are produced.
-The argument should be a float or double quantity. - c The argument character or character-pair is printed if non-null. - s The argument is taken to be a string (character pointer) and characters from the string are printed until a null character or until the number of characters indicated by the precision specification is reached; however if the precision is 0 or missing all characters up to a null are printed. - 1 The argument is taken to be an unsigned integer which is converted to decimal and printed (the result will be in the range 0 to 65535).
+The argument should be a float or double quantity. - c The argument character or character-pair is printed if non-null. - s The argument is taken to be a string (character pointer) and characters from the string are printed until a null character or until the number of characters indicated by the precision specification is reached; however if the precision is 0 or missing all characters up to a null are printed. - The argument is taken to be an unsigned integer which is converted to decimal and printed (the result will be in the range 0 to 65535).